Signed in as:

 filler@godaddy.com

 The following includes links to historical research and publications developed during our time working at two regional educational laboratories, partnerships with content and comprehensive centers, and original research by INSTLL.
 Publications also include academic papers written with colleagues, for journals and conferences.
 Each document was authored or co-authored by Brett Lane.
 Full citations can be found in each source document.
-We share these documents to provide an historical record of our work and to illustrate how educational issues have changed (but also stayed the same).
+Additional historical documents that provide useful context are included and noted as "External."

 Choice Matters: Policy Alternatives and Implications for Charter Schools